 Corgis are a double-coated breed.
 Just like all double-coated breeds they shed!
 Daily brushing, feeding a high-quality dog food, and adding fish oil to their diet will HELP with the shedding but it will not STOP the shedding.

-5. They are very loyal & protective of their owners
+5. They are very loyal & protective

 You and your family will become your corgis pack.
 They will want to be with you everywhere you go, just in case you need their help.
-They are very loyal to their owners and will defend the ones they love.

-6. They are hot natured
+6. Corgis are hot natured

 Corgis are hot natured due to their double coat.
 Don’t be surprised if your corgi prefers to sleep on the cool tile or wood floor over an expensive dog bed.